Alexis Kougias: Personal life

 Kougias lived in Athens.
 He married at the age of 32, but his wife died in a car accident shortly after.
 On 24 January 2001, he married model and TV presenter Evi Vatidou, but they divorced in October 2007.
 They had two children, Christos Kougias (born 9 March 2002) and Maira Kougia (born 20 January 2005), both of whom studied law.

 Illness and death

 In January 2022, a nuclear medicine (PET scan) examination revealed early-stage cancer in his lymph nodes.
 He kept this diagnosis secret from both his children and his closest colleagues and continued his legal work until late July when he underwent a six-hour robotic surgery to remove cancerous lymph nodes, along with 39 others as a precaution.

 In January 2025, he announced he had also been diagnosed with prostate cancer and subsequently underwent hormone therapy and immunotherapy.
 On 24 February, his children announced that his health was in a "very critical" condition following a severe bacterial infection.

-Kougias died of cancer on 28 February 2025, at the age of 74.
+Kougias died of cancer at Metropolitan Hospital, on 28 February 2025, at age 74.